Windy City Times

 Windy City Times is an LGBT newspaper in Chicago that published its first issue on September 26, 1985.

 History

 Windy City Times was founded in 1985 by Jeff McCourt, Bob Bearden, Drew Badanish and Tracy Baim, who started Sentury Publications to publish the paper.
 In 1987, Baim left Sentury Publications to found a new newspaper called Outlines.
 WCT and Outlines were the two primary LGBT newspapers in the region for more than 12 years.
 In 2000, Baim purchased Windy City Times from McCourt, and merged the two publications.

+In 2007, McCourt died.
 In 2018, Baim became publisher of the Chicago Reader and remains as owner of Windy City Media Group.

-Terri Klinsky is now publisher, Andrew Davis is executive editor, Matt Simonette is managing editor, Kirk Williamson is art director and Ripley Caine is business manager.
-Long-time writers include Rex Wockner, Yvonne Zipter, Bob Roehr, Richard Knight Jr., Jonathan Abarbanel.
-Jean Albright is Director of New Media and Circulation.